 At Glow, we don’t need any convincing, but if you do, did you know that offering flexible working has multiple benefits for both employer and employee:

-It’s Glow’s acknowledgment that people need different degrees of flexibility throughout their career that is inspiring.
+It’s Glow’s acknowledgement that people need different degrees of flexibility throughout their career that is inspiring.
 Curve balls will be thrown at anyone at any time, some planned, some not quite as we like.
-Be it a family illness, bereavement, moving house, poorly pets, a new and or growing family or just simply your own mental stamina, agility in your working hours and being a company that can respond to change quickly is Glow’s secret weapon.
+Be it a family illness, bereavement, moving house, poorly pets, a new and/or growing family, or just simply your own mental stamina; agility in your working hours and being a company that can respond to change quickly is Glow’s secret weapon.

-It’s when companies expect employees to be in, be on form and act in a certain way on demand is where conflict and anxiety grows, Lisa says.
-Instead becoming used to and being more resilient to change helps build better armour and yields a great teamwork and support when needed.
-The key Lisa also says is to really listen to what employees are saying – a flexible system for one employee simply might not suit another, and instead it will be a case of carving out different strategies all can work with.
+It’s when companies expect employees to be in, be on form and act in a certain way, on demand, where conflict and anxiety grows, Lisa says.
+Instead becoming used to and being more resilient to change helps build better armour and yields a great teamwork approach and support when needed.
+The key, Lisa also says, is to really listen to what employees are saying – a flexible system for one employee simply might not suit another, and instead it will be a case of carving out different strategies all can work with.